sagardesd/Cpp-ebook/mds/rvo.md

-# RVO: Return Value Optimization and the Rule of 0/3/5
+# Return Value Optimization(RVO) and the Rule of 0/3/5

 ## Return Value Optimization (RVO)